yoctoproject/poky/documentation/ref-manual/migration.rst

 The :ref:`archiver <ref-classes-archiver>` class has been rewritten and its configuration has been simplified.
-For more details on the source archiver, see the "`Maintaining Open Source License Compliance During Your Product's
+For more details on the source archiver, see the ":ref:`dev-manual/dev-manual-common-tasks:maintaining open source license compliance during your product's lifecycle`" section in the Yocto Project Development Tasks Manual.
-Lifecycle <&YOCTO_DOCS_DEV_URL;#maintaining-open-source-license-compliance-during-your-products-lifecycle>`__"
-section in the Yocto Project Development Tasks Manual.

 .. _migration-1.6-packaging-changes: